 Now, let’s look a little deeper…

 For publishing desktops, we have VMware Horizon View.
 The connection servers provide the brains, managing entitlements and provisioning of desktop and application pools.
-For secure access from untrusted or external networks, we deploy either Security Servers, or, more recently, Unified Access Gateway appliances to serve as a proxy into the solution.
-VMware Horizon View Composer is used to manage and deploy non-persistent Linked Clone desktops.
-Although this approach is in decline as Instant Clone technology replaces it.
+This includes the provisioning of Instant Clone desktop pools (and Remote Desktop Session Hosts).
+For secure access from untrusted or external networks, we deploy Unified Access Gateway appliances to serve as a proxy into the solution.

 VMware Workspace ONE comprises two key elements: